install gensim if you haven't already (you can also do it without `uv`, but why would you? uv is fantastic)

 - In 2D, what fraction of a unit square \([-1,1] \times [-1,1]\) is occupied by the unit circle?

-- Research: What happens to this fraction as the dimension \(n\) increases?
+- Try to guess and then google What happens to this fraction as the dimension \(n\) increases?
 This is known as the “curse of dimensionality.”

 🎲 38 (01) TODO